 Streamlining Transactions with Smart Contracts

-Whether a user is making a purchase, accessing a service or switching between applications as part of a daily workflow, the decentralization of identity has the potential to simplify each transaction requiring authorization through the use of smart contracts.
+Whether a user is making a purchase, accessing a service, or switching between applications as part of a daily workflow, identity decentralization has the potential to simplify each transaction requiring authorization through the use of smart contracts.

 A smart contract is “a computer program that directly controls the transfer of digital currencies or assets between parties under certain conditions.”
 Such contracts are self-executing and require no mediation by a third party.
 With smart contracts, a business or organization can set forth the terms of a specific transaction, such as accessing sensitive information, and rely on identities stored in the blockchain to validate users.
 This becomes particularly useful in zero-trust security models, as it eliminates reliance on third-party authentication services and has the potential to speed up workflows in a variety of use cases.

 The biggest roadblock to the universal implementation of decentralized identities is the current low adoption rate of blockchain technology.
 Only 1 percent of CFOs across the globe have already deployed blockchain in their organizations, and just 8 percent have short-term plans in the works.
 Thirty-four percent have no interest whatsoever, which could make global interoperability impossible if the outlook doesn’t change.

 However, if identity decentralization becomes a reality, it could benefit both organizations and individuals by: